Central limit theorems for the (2+1)-dimensional directed polymer in the weak disorder limit: Approximation of the point-to-point partition function

 Throughout this section, the point $x\in \R^2$ plays the role of the macroscopic endpoint of the polymer path.
-In particular, $\sqrt{N}B(x,r)$ includes all microscopic points which are close to $x$ on a macroscopic scale in the large $N$ limit which is important in Section~\ref{sec_limit_path}.
-Moreover, for the sake of a clearer presentation, and without loss of generality, we will restrict ourselves to $s=0$ and $t=1$ when proving Proposition~\ref{prop_fact_part_func}, i.e. we only consider the point-to-point partition function $\ptp_{\beta_N}(0,0 \mid N,z)$.
+In particular, $\sqrt{N}B(x,r)$ includes all microscopic points which are close to $x$ on a macroscopic scale in the large $N$ limit which is important in Sections~\ref{sec_annealed} and \ref{sec_quenched}.
+Note that Proposition~\ref{prop_fact_part_func} remains true when replacing the initial time $s=0$ and final time $t=1$ with arbitrary values $0\leq s< t\leq 1$, i.e. when considering partition functions $Z_{\beta_N,N}(sN,0 \mid tN,z)$ or $\ptp_{\beta_N,N}(sN,0 \mid tN,z)$.

 \begin{remark} A similar result was obtained recently and independently by Nakajima and Nakashima \cite[Theorem 2.8]{NN21}.
 They proved that the point-to-point partition function of a directed random polymer in the continuum can be approximated in $L^2(\dP)$ by the product of point-to-plane partition functions with mesoscopic time-horizon if the distance between start and terminal space-point is not too large.
-For the partition function of a polymer of length $N$, an equivalent result to \cite[Theorem 2.8]{NN21} for the discrete case would read as follows: for $\widehat{\beta}<1$ and any arbitrary sequence $(l_N)_{N\in\mathbb{N}}$ such that
+Similar to the present paper, they show that contributions to the point-to-point partition function only come from the environment close to start and endpoint, before they replace the Brownian Bridge measure by two Brownian motions running independently forward and backward in time.
+For the partition function of a polymer of length $N$, an equivalent result to \cite[Theorem 2.8]{NN21} for the discrete case would read as follows